fireflycons/tips-for-CKA-CKAD-CKS/README.md

 # Your Workstation

 * Windows is the platform that people have reported the fewest issues with.
 Mac should also be fine.
 Some people have had issues with Linux workstations.
-Note that only Ubuntu Bionic (18.04) and Focal (20.04) are supported.
-Jammy (22.04) _claims_ to be supported, but don't trust this yet.
-There have been issues reported launching the PSI software installer.
+Note that only Ubuntu 20.04, 22.04 and 24.04 are supported though there have been issues reported launching the PSI software installer.
 No other distro or version.
+See also [PSI Bridge requirements](https://helpdesk.psionline.com/hc/en-gb/articles/4409608794260--PSI-Bridge-FAQ-System-Requirements).
 * Do not use a workstation belonging to your employer, unless you have the ability to use an admin account on it.
 * Since this is a custom browser, you do not have the ability to use pre-prepared bookmarks.
 * Make sure you can move your camera.
 A plug-in USB camera on a long lead is recommended to facilitate the check in process (see Launching the exam below).